 What happens if I don't use my resource consent?

 If the activity specified in your consent has not started within five years of the commencement date (this date is shown on your consent form), your resource consent will automatically lapse unless there is a condition that alters this.
 You can request an extension of this time limit by writing to us with an explanation of the circumstances (this has to be formally applied for, to vary the lapse condition).
-You will need to discuss this process with Council Consents officers if you do not think your activity will begin within the two year period.
+You will need to discuss this process with Council Consents officers if you do not think your activity will begin within the period before the consent lapses.

 We can cancel a consent, by giving written notice, if a consent has been exercised but has not been exercised for a continuous period of five years.

 The holder of a land use consent for an activity in the bed of a lake or river can transfer the consent to another person unless this is specifically prohibited in the consent.
 Coastal permits, water permits and discharge permits can be transferred to another person, and some water permits can be transferred to another site.

 A water permit for the taking of water can be transferred to another site within the same catchment or aquifer, provided this is allowed by a regional plan or has the approval of the Regional Council.